Tubbz-alt/fcitx-SlackBuild-live/README.md

 ## Changes I made

+- $HOME set to /home/user as default, since there are config files put in user's dir.
+Can be changed inside the Slackbuild.

 - fcitx-autostart
   - make fcitx really autostart when the DE starts (invoked by fcitx-autostart.desktop in `/etc/X11/xdg/autostart` )